-LG Electronics MEA Leads With Innovation In New Home Entertainment Line-Up
+LG Electronics MEA leads with innovation in new Home Entertainment Line-up

-(MENAFN- Dubai PR Network) The new product line-up will be showcased during the LG Showcase MEA 2024 event in Abu Dhabi

-Abu Dhabi, UAE, 24 Apr 2024 – LG Electronics, a global leader in consumer electronics recently hosted its LG Showcase MEA 2024 at the Conrad Hotel in Abu Dhabi.
-With the overarching theme“Reinventing Together,” the event focused on showcasing the latest innovations and extending relationships with its stakeholders.
+(MENAFN- LG-One Gulf) Abu Dhabi, UAE, 24 Apr 2024 – LG Electronics, a global leader in consumer electronics recently hosted its LG Showcase MEA 2024 at the Conrad Hotel in Abu Dhabi.
+With the overarching theme “Reinventing Together,” the event focused on showcasing the latest innovations and extending relationships with its stakeholders.
 Hosting over 500 esteemed guests, the event offered hands-on experience with its latest products.

 A key focus area during the exhibition was LG’s line-up of home entertainment products, which ranges from its televisions, audio and gaming products.